Welcome to Taxi-Photo

 Yellow 831 begins the steep descent down California Street toward the San Francisco Financial District.
 This is a nice image linking taxis and San Francisco's unique geography.
 Drivers ought to be able to come up with a whole slew of shots that showcase our city and our taxicabs.
 Copyright by and courtesy of FreeFoto.com.

-A cab at night leaves streaks of light and reflections on cable car tracks in this image taken from Jones Street looking towards Chinatown.
+A cab at night leaves streaks of light and reflections on cable car tracks in this image taken from Nob Hill looking towards Chinatown.

 Another entry in the cab-at-night category shows a view from near City Lights Bookstore in San Francisco.
 A Luxor Cab streaks through the honky-tonk district of North Beach.

-The driver has a Bohemian look and the passenger is scowling in this evocative painting by Lawrence Montgomery.
-The scene is probably in the Mission District, and the time is late-70s or early-80s.
-Maybe someone can pin the year down a little closer by identifying the model year of the car?
-The large painting hangs in the office of Supervisor Tom Ammianno in San Francisco's City Hall and is reproduced here by permission.
+The driver has a Bohemian look and the passenger is scowling in the evocative painting Pearl by Lawrence Montgomery.
+The scene is probably in San Francisco's Mission District, and the time is early-80s.
+Click here for more about the painting.

-The photos on this page don't all have to be San Francisco scenes, and they don't all have to be happy scenes either.
+The photos on this page don't all have to be happy scenes.
 In this picture, Iraqi police officers inspect a Baghdad taxicab.
 In addition to the usual hazards of cab driving, at least two Baghdad drivers have lost their lives to suicide bombers using the cabs to get close to their targets.
 To read more about one of the toughest jobs in the world, see the article Iraqi taxi drivers risk death daily.

 That's all for now!
 Get your camera out and take some great shots to add to the Taxi-Photo page.
 Historical pictures and stuff from your scrapbook are also welcome.